islam-ahmed-github/features-engineering/README.md

 # **features-engineering**
-Implementation of one of the features engineering methods which is outliers removal for multi-dimensional data based on the standard deviation value
-STL data structures and algorithms employed
+Implementation of one of the features engineering methods which is outliers removal for multi-dimensional data based on the standard deviation value, STL data structures and algorithms employed.

 # **DEPENDENCIES**
 C++ STL.